 Affiliated Staff and Faculty

-Ms. Jessica Chicco was the Arthur Helton Fellow and then associate attorney at Human Rights First, where she worked with the Refugee Protection Program.
-In this capacity, she interviewed dozens of asylum seekers and provided legal rights presentations to immigrant detainees held at the Elizabeth immigration detention center in New Jersey.
-She also co-authored and was the main researcher of a report on the detention of asylum seekers, and visited a number of immigration detention centers and jails in Texas, Virginia, and New York.
-Prior to Human Rights First, Ms. Chicco volunteered for Lutheran Social Services in New York.
+Prior to joining the Center in 2010, Ms. Chicco was an associate attorney at Human Rights First where she worked with the Refugee Protection Program.
+In this capacity, she interviewed asylum seekers and provided legal rights presentation to detained immigrants.
+She also co-authored a report on the detention of asylum seekers and visited a number of immigration detention centers throughout the United States.

 Prof. Daniel Kanstroom